nuxt/website-v2/content/en/guides/get-started/commands.md

   </code-block>
 </code-group>

-Nuxt.js will create a `dist` folder with everything inside ready to be deployed on a static hosting service.
+Nuxt.js will create a `dist/` directory with everything inside ready to be deployed on a static hosting service.

 As of Nuxt v2.13 there is a crawler installed that will now crawl your link tags and generate your routes when using the command `nuxt generate` based on those links.